Exrun94/beepboop.nvim/README.md

     { key_map = { mode = "n", key_chord = "<C-Enter>" }, sounds = {"stone1.oga", "stone2.oga", "stone3.oga", "stone4.oga"} },
 }
 ```
 These won't override previously defined keymaps for those keychords, but other keymap defenitions *WILL* override these!
-To avoid this just ensure that your config for beepboop.nvim runs after any keymaps you don't want to override.
+To avoid this just ensure that your config for beepboop.nvim *runs after* any keymaps you don't want to override.

 Sounds can either be defined at `sound = "SOUND NAME"` which will play the defined sound when the sound map is triggered in some whay.
 The other option is to use sounds, which will play a random defined sound from the list when the sound_map is triggered, defined like so, `sounds = { "SOUND NAME", "OTHER SOUND NAME", "ONE MORE HEHE" }`.

-3. Choose your `audio_player` based on operating system.
+## III.
+Choose your `audio_player` based on operating system.
 This is the program that beepboop will call to play the audio files you give it.

-### Linux
+### Unix-like (Linux and MacOS)

 * paplay - For PulseAudio, the program `paplay` works flawlessly
 * ffplay - Comes with your distro's FFmpeg package
 * mpv - Comes in mpv package, very good video player as well

-### Mac

-* afplay - Default on MacOS, but as far as I can tell **only supports .mp3 and .wav file types**.
+* afplay (***MacOS exclusive***) - Comes default on MacOS, but as far as I can tell **only supports .mp3 and .wav file types**.

-* paplay - For PulseAudio, the program `paplay` works flawlessly
-* ffplay - Comes with your distro's FFmpeg package
-* mpv - Comes in mpv package, very good video player as well
+WSL is also supported by these audio players but has some issues with latency and is still being tested.

-### Windows w/ WSL
+### Windows

-Currently no viable options for Windows were identified immediately (and I don't have a great urge to support it either), BUT support for ***WSL only** is available but is still being tested as the current options don't perform well.
+Currently no viable options for Windows were identified immediately (and I don't have a great urge to support it either), BUT support for **WSL** is available, albeit not very well. (see above)

 ### No support
-There is currently not support for the following audio interfaces
-* PipeWire
+* PipeWire (on the todo list)
-* aplay from ALSA - doesn't have much support for popular audio file formats
+* aplay from ALSA (more research) - doesn't have much support for popular audio file formats
+* email me if you have any ideas for more audio players that could be useful

-## III.
+## IV.
 Create a sounds folder
-By default it will look in your config folder `sounds` directory, for example: `/home/eggbert/.config/nvim/sounds/`.
+By default it will look in your config folder `sounds` directory, for example: `~/.config/nvim/sounds/`.
 This can be changed and spesified with the `sound_directory` option in your config like so:
 ```lua
 {
     sound_directory = "/home/eggbert/.config/nvim/lua/eggbert/sounds/",
 }
 ```

-## IV.
-Other options
+## V. Other options
 After loading beepboop.nvim, you get access to some usercommands like `:BeepBoopVolume {volum}`, `:BeepBoopEnable`/`Disable` and `:BeepBoopToggle` which all give volume/mute control over beepboop's playback.
 Additionally, the `enable`